NST Logistics Information

 When will I get the gear I requested?

 After you’ve met your trip leaders, they will go through your equipment with you to ensure that you have everything you need for your trip.
 If you requested to borrow gear from us, your gear will be waiting for you for you to try on.
 If it doesn’t fit correctly, we have a large inventory, so we can adjust the sizing for you.

 Will I get help packing for my trip?

 Your trip leaders will be there to assist you in packing for your trip, and they will make sure you have everything you need.
 This is especially helpful for backpacking trips!

 Is lunch provided the day my trip starts?

-Yes, lunch is provided on the day of your trip.
-If you want to eat on campus, lunch at Fields Dining Hall (in the Templeton Campus Center) is covered under your trip fee.
-Your family can also eat in Field Dining Hall, too.
-Additional meals are ~$7/person.
-Make sure to eat lunch, as meals with your trip begin on the evening of your trip departure date.
+Yes, lunch is provided for you on the day of your trip.
+Lunch at Fields Dining Hall (in the Templeton Campus Center) is covered by your trip fee.
+Your family or friends are welcome to eat in Field Dining Hall if they’d like, though their meals are an additional ~$8.75/person.
+Make sure you eat lunch, as meals with your trip begin on the evening of your trip departure date.

 When does my trip leave campus?